Hennmeister/kv-store/README.md

 In our efforts to assure the quality of our code, we relied on unit tests to check individual isolated components, integrated tests to verify that all our components are correctly combined in the flow of the application, as well as a lot of manual testing on playground and on the larger experiments.
 Some of the unit/integration tests are included in the `src/kv-store-test.cpp` file and we include them here for reference:

 - **simple_test:** a basic interaction with a database of putting, getting and updating a few values
-- **hash_test:** a simple test that a the hashing function used is consistent with the same value
+- **hash_test:** a simple test that checks if the hashing function used is consistent with the same value
 - **memtable_puts_and_gets:** checks that memtables correctly stores and retrieves key-value pairs
 - **sequential_puts_and_gets:** checks that the db correctly stores sequential keys and retrieves them on get calls
 - **sequential_puts_and_scans:** checks that the db correctly stores sequential keys and retrieves them on scan calls